Summary

 15 Minute(s)

 Before starting the activity, have students pick a partner.
 Students need a graphing calculator or access to the Desmos Studio graphing calculator to complete the activity.
 Go to slide 5 and display the equations y = x, y = 2x, and y = ½x for the students.
 Have the students use the graphing calculator to graph each function and ask them to compare and contrast the resulting graphs.
-Using Think-Pair-Share, have students share their answers.
-Choose a few students and ask them to share their answers with the class.
+Using Think-Pair-Share, have students go over their answers with a partner.
+Then, ask a few students to share their answers with the class.

 Go to slide 6 and pose the same question using y = x + 1, y = x – 2, and y = x + 3.
 Discuss how these changes resulted in different graphs than the previous ones.

-Discuss with students the idea of a parent graph.
+Discuss the idea of a parent graph with students.

 Explore